 - We don’t usually accept items on long-term loan.

 - We can’t accept items with specific conditions attached.

 - We can’t accept hazardous items unless there are compelling reasons.
 Hazardous items include firearms, objects containing asbestos, and explosive, flammable, poisonous, potentially carcinogenic or radioactive material.

-- For information on object disposal, see the Science Museum Group object disposal page.
+- For information on how we manage the Science Museum Group Collection, please visit the Managing the collection page.